-The results of the FTIR investigation were presented in Figure 3, which aimed to investigate the bonding environments in the samples.
+The results of the FTIR investigation are presented in Figure 3, which aimed to investigate the bonding environments in the samples.
 The FTIR analysis revealed the different vibration modes of nanopowders.
-The frequencies of all vibrational bands that were analyzed are presented in Fig. 3.
+The frequencies of all analysed vibrational bands are presented in Fig. 3.
 In the ZnS sample, the broad and strong band near 3450 cm-1 appears typically due to O-H stretching absorbed on the surface of water molecules.
 The existence of a band at around 2900 cm-1 suggests the symmetric and asymmetric (C-H) vibrations of the CH2 groups in acetate.
 In addition, the C=O stretching mode is indicated by a peak at 1637 cm-1, which is present in the carboxylic group (-COOH) of zinc acetate.
-Frequency between 1140 cm-1 and 1070 cm-1 correspond to vibration modes that are related to the stretching of the C-N bond.
+The frequencies between 1140 cm-1 and 1070 cm-1 correspond to vibration modes related to the stretching of the C-N bond.
 The ZnS band, which corresponds to zinc sulfide nanoparticles, is identified by the peak at 624 cm-1.
 Furthermore, the synthesized CdS nanoparticles exhibit functional group peaks at 3450, 1637, 1140, and 724 to 458 cm-1, which correspond to the O-H, C=O, C-N, and Cd-S stretching vibrations, respectively [33-36].
 The FTIR results confirmed the successful formation of the ZnS/CdS: Ag nanocomposite, revealing the presence of functional groups such as O-H, C=O, C-N, Zn-S, and Cd-S. When ZnS and CdS were combined, the bands at 3459 cm-1 (corresponding to O-H stretching) and 1140 cm-1 (corresponding to C-N stretching) exhibited a decrease in intensity.
 This reduction in intensity points to a composition or interaction between the zinc sulfide nanopowders and the cadmium sulfide nanopowders.
-On the other hand, the presence of silver dopant in the nanocomposite affects the bonds and leads to a change in absorption intensity.
+On the other hand, silver dopant in the nanocomposite affects the bonds and leads to a change in absorption intensity.
 So, changes in the intensity of certain vibrating bands can be seen between the samples (Fig. 3).
-The absorption intensity of the peaks at 3450, 1637, 1140, 624, and 458 cm-1 in the ZnS/CdS: Ag has changed relative to pure ZnS and CdS, and this decrease in the intensity of the peaks indicates the substitution of Ag+ ions in the composite network.
-As a result of the presence of impurities, the intensities of the bands changed with the addition of silver nanopowders, and no other absorption bands were observed in the composite sample [35].

-Figure 3.
+Fig. 3.
 FT-IR absorption spectra of the synthesized samples